 Do not hang up until the call taker tells you to.
 The questions that are being asked and the life safety instructions that are being provided do not delay the dispatch of the sheriff, police or fire/EMS units.

 When call volume into the 9-1-1 center is extremely high and the number of calls exceeds the number of 9-1-1 call takers to answer the phones, you may reach a recording.
 If you dial 9-1-1 and a reach a recording, please do not hang up.
 Stay on the line and your call will be answered, usually within a few seconds.

 If you hang up before talking to the 9-1-1 call taker, the call will still be delivered to a call taker in the 9-1-1 center.
 When a 9-1-1 call taker is presented with a hang up call, the call taker is required to call back and confirm that there is no emergency at your location.
 If you don't answer, a police officer will be dispatched to confirm that you are okay.

 Prince George’s County Public Safety Communications answers 9-1-1 calls for 5 municipal police departments that dispatch their own police units.
-When 9-1-1 calls are received requiring police response within one of these five areas (Hyattsville, Laurel, Greenbelt, Riverdale, and Bladensburg), the call taker will transfer the call to the appropriate the municipal police department dispatch center.
+When 9-1-1 calls are received requiring police response within one of these five areas (Bladensburg, Bowie, Greenbelt, Hyattsville, Laurel, and Riverdale Park), the call taker will transfer the call to the appropriate the municipal police department dispatch center.
 Calls requiring Maryland State Police response to incidents will be transferred to the appropriate barrack for dispatch.

 Please be patient during these transfer processes and be prepared to repeat information about your location, telephone number and a description of the emergency situation.